-The proposed release area is restricted to the onshore Taranaki Basin, and covers a 1,703 square kilometre area.
+The proposed release area is restricted to the onshore Taranaki region, and covers a 2,200 square kilometre area.

-“Iwi and hapū can request the removal of areas within blocks, or put conditions on any permits over certain areas to protect them.
+“Iwi and hapū can request the removal of certain areas within blocks, or seek conditions on any permits over certain areas to protect them.”